das-praktische-schreinerlein/gitplaygroud/README.md

 # Desc
 This is a subset of managment-tools created for the imageimport on backend of www.michas-ausflugstipps.de/.

-1. allinone html-editor to prepare import of image-dirs to mediadb (more infos on [Portalinfos zur Datenpflege](www.michas-ausflugstipps.de/portal-datenpflege.html))
+1. allinone html-editor to prepare import of image-dirs to mediadb (more infos on www.michas-ausflugstipps.de/portal-datenpflege.html)
 2. imagedir-import-generator to prepare json-files for the imageimport-editor

 # TODO for me